caseyrlentz/magento-base-styles-boilerplate/README.md

 **5. Update `typography.scss`**

 Base64 fonts can be added at the bottom of `typography.scss`.
-When possible, use a common `font-family` name at various `weights` instead of a naming convention like: `font-family: 'Example-Bold'.
+When possible, use a common `font-family` name at various `weights` instead of a naming convention like: `font-family: 'Example-Bold'`.